dotzSimplicity/test/README.md

-# python testing
+# GitHub Testing

-This is the branch where i attempt to test Python with GitHub Codespaces
+This is just a place where i test stuff with GitHub, such as codespaces.